NTIestagio/DjangoBasico/README.md

         ![djangoinstall](django1.png)

-    * Obs.
-Pode-se observar as bibliotecas instaladas no ambiente a partir do comando (prompt):
+    * Pode-se observar as bibliotecas instaladas no ambiente a partir do comando (prompt):

         ``` powershell
             (...)\> pip freeze